 The triangle intersection stage takes a stream of ray-voxel pairs and outputs ray-triangle hits.
 It does this by performing ray-triangle intersection tests with all the triangles within a voxel.
 If a hit occurs, a ray-triangle pair is passed to the shading stage.
-The code for computing a single ray-triangle intersection is shown in figure 5.
-The code is similar to that used by Carr et al. [2002] for their DirectX 8 PS 1.4 ray-triangle intersector.
-We discuss their system further in section 5.
+The code for computing a single ray-triangle intersection is shown in Figure 5.

 Because triangles can overlap multiple grid cells, it is possible for an intersection point to lie outside the current voxel.
 The intersection kernel checks for this case and treats it as a miss.
 Note that rejecting intersections in this way may cause a ray to be tested against the same triangle multiple times (in different voxels).
-It is possible to use a mailbox algorithm to prevent these extra intersection calculations [Amanatides and Woo 1987], but mailboxing is difficult to implement when multiple rays are traced in parallel.
+It is possible to use a mailbox algorithm to prevent these extra intersection calculations [2], but mailboxing is difficult to implement when multiple rays are being traced in parallel.

 The layout of the grid and triangles in texture memory is shown in figure 4.
 As mentioned above, each voxel contains an offset into a triangle-list texture.
 The triangle-list texture contains a delimited list of offsets into triangle-vertex textures.
 Note that the trianglelist texture and the triangle-vertex textures are 1D textures.
 In fact, these textures are being used as a random-access read-only memory.
 We represent integer offsets as 1-component floating point textures and vertex positions in three floating point RGB textures.
-Thus, theoretically, four billion triangles could be addressed in texture memory with 32-bit integer addressing.
-However, much less texture memory is actually available on current graphics cards.
-Limitations on the size of 1D textures can be overcome by using 2D textures
+Thus, theoretically, four billion triangles can be addressed in texture memory.